mozilla/pontoon/specs/0111-redesign-profile-page.md

 * `Submissions and reviews`: submissions + reviews performed.
 * `All activities`: submissions + reviews performed + reviews received.

 Only one data point is displayed at a time, and it can be selected using the dropdown list above the graph.
-The default view is `All activities`, since it provides a good picture of the user’s activity in Pontoon.
+The default view is `Submissions and reviews`, since it provides a good picture of the user’s direct activity in Pontoon.

 Each square in the graph represents a day, with color changing depending on the amount of contributions.
 It’s possible to click on a column to select a specific week, or change the year currently displayed using the links in the rightmost column.